Noisy-QSMOTE: Robustness Analysis of Quantum SMOTE under Quantum-Inspired Noise for Condition Monitoring and Fault Classification in Industrial and Energy Systems: Declarations

 \section{Declarations}

-\begin{itemize} \item Funding: Authors declare that there has been no external funding. \item Conflict of interest/Competing interests: The authors have no financial or non-financial competing interests. \item Data and Materials Availability: All the data used in this manuscript are provided with URL links, which can be easily accessed. \item Author contribution: The authors confirm their contribution to the paper as follows: Study conception, design and methodology: A.S.P., H.R.P., B.K.B.; Data collection: A.S.P.; Analysis and interpretation of results: A.S.P., H.R.P., B.K.B.; Draft manuscript preparation: A.S.P., H.R.P., B.K.B.; Supervision: H.R.P.; All authors reviewed the results and approved the final version of the manuscript. \end{itemize}
+\begin{itemize} \item Funding: Authors declare that there has been no external funding. \item Conflict of interest/Competing interests: The authors have no financial or non-financial competing interests. \item Data and Materials Availability: All the data used in this manuscript are provided with URL links, which can be easily accessed. \item Author contribution: The authors confirm their contribution to the paper as follows: Study conception, design and methodology: A.S.P., H.R.P., B.K.B.; Data collection: A.S.P.; Analysis and interpretation of results: A.S.P., H.R.P., B.K.B.; Draft manuscript preparation: A.S.P., H.R.P., B.K.B.; Supervision: H.R.P.; All authors reviewed the results and approved the final version of the manuscript. \item Generative AI Statement: The authors used generative artificial intelligence tools solely for language refinement and grammatical improvement.
+The authors take full responsibility for the content of the manuscript, including all scientific interpretations, analyses, and conclusions. \end{itemize}

 \begin{appendices}